ronzarsky/geneFinder/README.md

   - There are preprocessing steps for indexing the data in the file

   Step 1:
-  - find offsets of all genes in the dna file
+  - find offsets of all genes in the dna file (enabler for multi threading step 2)

   Step 2:
   - insert strings at offsets into the a prefix tree